 A Look Inside Blogger

-Here’s an example of some of the themes available with Blogger:
+Here’s an example of some of the themes available with Blogger, as a free blogging site:

 Your blog post editor has a number of customization options, which actually come close to what you’ll get from a better blogging site like WordPress.